lencemajzovska/lencemajzovska/README.md

 ## 💫 About Me

 Aspiring data scientist sharing my journey while actively developing skills in data manipulation, machine learning, and visualization,<br/>
 along with building a professional portfolio to showcase my projects.
-As I continue to learn and grow, my portfolio will be updated to highlight<br/>
-my achievements and skills.
+As I continue to learn and grow, my portfolio will be updated<br/> to highlight my achievements and skills.
 I'm excited to expand my knowledge and contribute to the field of data science.

 <br/>